-- Applicants are required to complete and submit their applications by electronic means, including the use of an electronic signature. - Applicants must click the "Submit" button and SmartSimple must accept the application by 5 P.M. to meet the deadline.
+- Applicants are required to complete and submit their applications by electronic means, including the use of an electronic signature. - Applicants must click the "Submit" button and SmartSimple must accept the application by 11:59P.M. to meet the deadline.
 Upon successful submission, applicants will receive an onscreen confirmation message and an email from SmartSimple with a copy of the application within one hour.
-Please check spam or junk folders if the messages do not appear in email inboxes within this timeframe. - Technical support for SmartSimple is available during regular office hours. - Lost, misdirected or late applications are the sole responsibility of the applicant. - Applicants must meet all revision deadlines after submission, as specified in writing, or the application will be withdrawn. - Technical support for SmartSimple is available during regular office hours, 8:00 AM through 4:00 PM, Monday through Friday. - Please note: MSAC staff are available for application assistance during regular business hours only, and will not be available for evening assistance prior to a deadline.
+Please check spam or junk folders if the messages do not appear in email inboxes within this timeframe. - Lost, misdirected or late applications are the sole responsibility of the applicant. - Applicants must meet all revision deadlines after submission, as specified in writing, or the application will be withdrawn. - Technical support for SmartSimple is available during regular office hours, 8:00 AM through 4:00 PM, Monday through Friday. - Please note: MSAC staff are available for application assistance during regular business hours only, and will not be available for evening/weekend assistance prior to a deadline.